 - Turn right side out through the opening.
 Push out the corners and points with a long, blunt end tool.
 A knitting needle, chopstick or point turner works well.
 You can also gently pull out the points from the right side with a straight pin.
 Finger press.

 - Find one 6½” x 12″ exterior pocket panel.
 Place it right side up on your work surface.
 Fold down the top raw edge ½”.
 Yes, this means the wrong side of the fabric is showing.
 Pin in place.

 NOTE: On the pockets, the thickness of the faux suede does not require a lining, but we still want a clean folded edge top and bottom.
 By folding the fabric to the front and hiding its raw edge with the ribbon, we create that clean folded edge along the top with just one layer of fabric.

 - Fold back the bottom raw edge ½”, hiding the raw edge to the back and creating a clean folded edge along the bottom.
 Pin in place.

 - Along the top edge only, machine baste the fold in place.

 - Collect the SIX 12″ lengths of ribbon that cover the front pocket, referring to our pictures above.
 As you did with the Tabs above, align the first ribbon so it is flush with the very top folded edge of the pocket, then butt each subsequent ribbon below.
 Again as with the Tabs above, the bottom edge of your final ribbon should be flush with the bottom folded edge of the pocket panel.
-Pin in place, leaving the the bottom edge of the final Meander ribbon free.
+Pin in place, leaving the the bottom edge of the final Meander ribbon un-pinned.

 - Edgestitch in place across both sides of each ribbon, working from the top to the bottom.
-DO NOT STITCH the bottom edge of the final Meander ribbon (the edge you left unpinned).
+Remember, DO NOT STITCH the bottom edge of the final Meander ribbon (the edge you left unpinned).